mrjasonweaver/flexnav/README.md

 * * *
 ### Changelog

+#### v.0.4.8 : March 6th, 2013
+* Updated the way FlexNav hides and shows menu.
+Using a class `.show` and css transitions instead of js
+* Update fixes bug where menu closed when user users scroll on small screens

 #### v.0.4.7 : March 5th, 2013
 * Added the ability to have FlexNav on a one page site.
 Nav links are anchors to single page content.
 Need to add `.one-page` class to `body`, `.menu-button`, and FlexNav `ul`.
 * Updated js to close mobile menu when one-page FlexNav anchor links are clicked/tapped.